IDArnhem/sensing-the-world/PITCHME.md

 - Ultrasound (baby's heart monitor)
 - Heart
 - Gut
 ---
+For medical applications electrophysiology is more widely used, but acoustic methods can be more effective in other contexts, such as dealing with phobic reactions for example.
+---
 Marco Donnarumma scholar, inventor, performer and artist.
 Developed the Xth Sense, a music instrument that uses the acoustic signals of the artist's muscles and processes them using sound design tools to produce synthesized music
 ![Marco Donnarumma](https://player.vimeo.com/video/130620543)